 Every second year, SASP organises a Summer School for postgraduate students who are members of SASP.
 It is a fantastic opportunity for postgraduate students from Australasia and overseas to further their knowledge and experience in social psychology and to establish strong networks with academics and postgraduate students in the area.

-The 2018 Summer School will take place Monday 19 to Sunday 25 February 2018 at the Australian National University’s Kioloa Coastal Campus in Kioloa, New South Wales, Australia (http://www.anu.edu.au/about/campuses-facilities/kioloa-coastal-campus).
+The 2018 Summer School took place Monday 19 to Sunday 25 February 2018 at the Australian National University’s Kioloa Coastal Campus in Kioloa, New South Wales, Australia (http://www.anu.edu.au/about/campuses-facilities/kioloa-coastal-campus).

 Political psychology and public opinion (Marc Wilson, Victoria University Wellington; Danny Osborne, Auckland University),